shroominic/funcchain/docs/getting-started/demos.md

     It utilizes pattern matching to determine the type of list and print the corresponding output.

     ```python
-    # custom handler based on type
     match lst:
         case ShoppingList(items=items, store=store):
-            print("Here is your Shopping List: ")
+            print("Shopping List: ")
             for item in items:
                 print(f"{item.name}: {item.description}")
             print(f"You need to go to: {store}")

         case TodoList(todos=todos, urgency=urgency):
-            print("Here is your Todo List: ")
+            print("Todo List: ")
             for item in todos:
                 print(f"{item.name}: {item.description}")
             print(f"Urgency: {urgency}")
     ```

 <div class="termy">
     ```
-    lst = extract_list(
-        input("Enter your list: ")
-    )

-    User:
-    $ Complete project report, Prepare for meeting, Respond to emails;
+    $ extract_list("Complete project report, Prepare for meeting, Respond to emails")
-    $ if I don't respond I will be fired

-    Output:
-    $ ...............
-    Here is your Todo List:
+    Todo List:
+    Complete project report: Finish the project report and submit it
+    Prepare for meeting: Gather all necessary materials and information for the meeting
-    Complete your buisness tasks: project report, Prepare for meeting, Respond to emails
+    Respond to emails: Reply to all pending emails
-    Urgency: 10
+    Urgency: 8
-    //add real output
     ```
 </div>